GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 Add a unique `CUSTOM_ID` property to the headline being referred, for example, with the value `my_headline`.

-Now you can use the following links from Scrapyard notes in the Org format:
+Now you can use the following links from Scrapyard notes:

 ```
 [[org-protocol://open-reference?link=file:path/to/file.org::#my_headline][link text]]